 Contributing Code with Pull Requests

-GitHub is a great tool for collaboration, but it can take some time and effort to learn how to use it.
-The power of GitHub centers around the Git version control system.
-If you’ve used other version control systems such as CVS, Apache Subversion, or Mercurial, then Git should be familiar.
-GitHub adds issue management, bug tracking, and other features, making it an ideal platform for maintaining the Marlin project.
+GitHub is a great tool for collaboration, but it has a bit of a learning curve.
+The power of GitHub comes from the Git version control system.
+Git will be familiar if you’ve used other version control systems like CVS, Apache Subversion, or Mercurial.
+GitHub adds helpful collaboration features that make it an ideal platform for maintaining the Marlin project.